-- 60. The board shall carry out regular evaluation or self-assessment of its performance as a whole, including its sub-committees, and of individual board members in order to review the effectiveness of its own governance practices and procedures including on AML/CFT issues, determine where improvements may be needed and make any necessary changes. - 61.
-The board shall in addition to the above, undertake a formal and rigorous evaluation of its performance with external facilitation of the process every two (2) years.
+- 46. The Board shall carry out regular evaluation or self-assessment of its performance as a whole, including its sub-committees, and of individual Board members in order to review the effectiveness of its own governance practices and procedures including on Anti-Money Laundering and Counter Financing of Terrorism (AML/CFT) issues, to determine where improvements may be needed and make any necessary changes. - 47.
+The Board shall in addition to the above, undertake a formal and rigorous evaluation of its performance with external facilitation of the process every two (2) years.